CantC0unt/dockerized_self_hosting/README.md

 ## Usage

 ### "I know what I'm doing"
-Copy the `docker-compose.yml` and modify it as you see fit.
+Copy the `config` (mostly `docker-compose.yml`) and modify it as you see fit.

 ### "I want to change the configs, but I dont fully know what I'm doing"
-Check `README.md` under the service you want to modify.
+Check `README.md` under the service you want to install / modify.

 ### "I don't care, just get it up and running"

-- [ ] **add the install commands here once they are done**
+- [ ] **I will eventually add the install commands here once I am done with the install scripts**